INTERNET FOR EDUCATION

 Internet for Education

-Nextlink is the preferred provider of Internet for Education and Leaning Facilities.
+Nextlink is the preferred provider of Internet for Education and Learning Facilities.
 Nextlink ranks #2 in districts served within the state of Texas.
 Nextlink services 78 School Districts with over 56,000 students across Texas, Oklahoma, Kansas, and Nebraska.
 However, we remain #1 as the only service provider that fully commits to the communities of the districts we serve.
 The only other provider that ranks higher than us, in districts served, only focuses on the revenue generated by the district (ISD’s who are typically the largest employer in town).

 It is much harder to take on an entire community vs. a single institution and Nextlink feels it is just as important that the teachers and students have access to the same speed and quality of service at their homes.
 This is where they plan curriculum, grade assignments, complete homework and research for projects assigned to the students.
 When we provide connectivity to a district, we always commit our coverage to the greater community.